bigprof-software/appgini-docs/pages/working-with-projects/field-properties-pane.md

 ### Data format > Format this field as
 Use this option if you want to apply a special format to the data stored in this field.
 Examples of special formats include currency formats, Date/time formats, ... etc.
-You can add or edit data formats by editing the file 'C:\Program Files\AppGini\add-ons\dataFormats.cfg' in a text editor.
+You can add or edit data formats by editing the file `C:\Program Files\AppGini\add-ons\dataFormats.cfg` in a text editor.
 Rules: Each data format on a separate line.
 The line begins with the description of the data format, followed by a semi-colon (;) and a space, followed by the format code (written in MySQL syntax).
 The description of the data format can't include semi-colons.

 ![AppGini_8lyktlLxci](https://github.com/bigprof-software/appgini-docs/assets/168858457/2358b9fa-2c47-4956-b632-31d568611fb3)